 So after realizing that what I have on my phone isn’t serving me, I started to eliminate apps that felt like a waste of time and trade them for ones that actually added value to my life.

 Through this search for positive replacements, I found twelve apps that were positive influences.
-These are apps you can keep on your phone with zero guilt, knowing that they are tools in your self-care toolkit and worth your precious time.
+These are the self-care apps you can keep on your phone with zero guilt, knowing that they are tools in your self-care toolkit and worth your precious time.

 If you’re looking for an app that is built fully for your self-care, Sanity & Self might be the one for you.
 With self-love audios and direct texts to helpful experts, it’s filled with tools to help your healing process.
 We’re all dealing with different stress, anxiety and past experiences that we hold onto every day.
 It’s great that tools like this are out there, to help you to feel better.

 Insight Timer is the holy grail of meditation apps, if you ask me.
 There are hundreds of mediation apps, but I haven’t found any that have the kind of free library that Insight Timer does.
 You can find just about any kind of meditation for free, and if you get the paid version, you can get access to their courses and premium features.
 Their goal is to make meditation accessible to all, and I feel that they truly have a dedication to

 There’s a self-care app for your career?
 You bet there is!
 If you want to become a better leader, find better work/life balance, learn how to motivate others and figure out your career goals, Prosper coaches can help you do that.
 You meet virtually with a Prosper coach to get personalized guidance through hour-long video or audio sessions.
 Then, your coach will craft an action plan to help you reach your career goals.